 Conservation lives hand-in-hand with ecotourism and community development at Singita.
 We believe it’s the responsible way to maintain and extend the sustainability of our wildlife reserves.
-Singita is the attentive guardian of over half a million acres of pristine African wilderness.
+Singita is the attentive guardian of a million acres of pristine African wilderness.

 Our hands-on conservation teams on each property are committed to protecting, maintaining and enhancing the land and its fauna and flora.

 They go above and beyond the constant conservation efforts of land rehabilitation, maintenance, wildlife monitoring and fencing security, to initiating effective and innovative anti-poaching methods, research, wildlife re-introduction, preserving invaluable San Rock Art sites and working on conservation issues beyond our boundaries.

 Below are described a selection of primary projects within four regions of Africa but beyond these there are a multitude of numerous successful initiatives that have come into fruition across all of the reserves and surrounding areas.